bathiya-94/nodekb/README.md

 # Simple CRUD application

-This is simple CRUD application which contains APIs for creating,editing,deleting an article with basic authentication
+This is a simple CRUD application which contains APIs for creating,editing,deleting an article with basic authentication

 # Built with